Edited by Azizi Powell

 What a night of jubilation, creativity & music.
 Of course, my son tries to steal the show as he places the ceremonial Kente Cloth around my neck.
 (Why did I give him permission to do it?
 God, what a ham!)
 My mom was very proud that night.
 My wife, Victoria, was a trooper throughout this whole journey.

-It's not mandatory for Black Americans to wear kente cloth stoles with their graduation gowns.
-However, since the 1990s, this custom has become more common, especially for university graduates.
 I don't believe that the custom of placing a ceremonial kente cloth around the neck of a graduating student at the commencement program is widespread.
-It's my experience that graduating students either purchase their stole themselves or someone purchases it for them and gives it to them to wear prior to the beginning of the graduation program.
+It's my experience that graduating students either purchase their stole themselves or some group or individual purchases the stole for them and gives it to them to wear prior to the beginning of the graduation program.

 Example #3: Fresno County 2012 African American Graduation